Olivier-FONTAINE/Data-challenges/202212-365_Learning/README.md

 💡 So,
 - we have 199 True Positive, they are the students who are likely to convert.
 365 Data Science needs to encourage them with offers.
-- we have 228 False Negative, they are the sudents who did not receive any offers but they were likely to convert.
+- we have 228 False Negative, they are the students who did not receive any offers but they were likely to convert.
   Recall = # True positives / # positives = TP / (TP+FN) = 199 / (199+228) = 0.46
-- we have the 60 False Negative, they are the sudents who did receive offers but they were not likely to convert.
+- we have the 60 False Negative, they are the students who did receive offers but they were not likely to convert.

 Now, look at the Precision and Recall versus the decision threshold: